Advanced search

 A decrease of the efficacy of the method can theoretically occur due to the antiprostaglandin properties of non-steroidal anti-inflammatory drugs (NSAIDs) including aspirin (acetyl salicylic acid).
 Limited evidence suggests that co-administration of NSAIDs on the day of misoprostol administration does not adversely influence the effects of mifepristone or misoprostol and does not reduce the clinical efficacy of medical termination of pregnancy.

-Rare but serious cardiovascular accidents have been reported following the intramuscular administration of prostaglandin analogue.
-For this reason, women with risk factors for cardiovascular disease or established cardiovascular disease should be treated with caution.
+Rare but serious cardiovascular accidents (cardiac arrest, myocardial infarction and/or spasm of the coronary arteries and severe hypotension) have been reported following use of misoprostol.
+For this reason, women with risk factors for cardiovascular disease e.g. age over 35 years with chronic smoking, hyperlipidemia, or established cardiovascular disease should be treated with caution.

 Method of misoprostol administration